nesaro/pydsl/README.md

 CONTRIB
 =======

-pydsl-contrib contains several types of elements.
+contrib directory contains several types of elements.
 Those elements are either imported by colony or used as a function argument for their binaries.

  * board: Boards are Functions, therefore they can be used as an argument for:
    * translate: translate -e input -t boardname